Enjoy this sample chapter from the book, Lost Milwaukee, by Carl Swanson, published by the History Press.

 After receiving last rites from a Catholic priest, Juneau remarked to a friend, “It is hard to die here.
 I had hoped to lay my bones in Milwaukee.”
 Then, folding his hands and with a peaceful expression on his face, he said his final words, “I come to join you, my wife.”
 Juneau died on November 14, 1856.

 And you ask me for his message.
 Read it in a life’s work well accomplished. – C.A.A McGee, Solomon Juneau’s grandson

-Grieving tribal members, the Wisconsin History article records, arranged one of the most impressive funerals in the state’s history.
-With a priest leading the way, Juneau’s casket was carried by 10 pallbearers, at least four of whom were Native American chiefs (one being Chief Oshkosh).
-The casket was followed by all the males of tribe, about 700, marching silently in orderly ranks.
+Grieving tribal members arranged one of the most impressive funerals in the state’s history.
+With a priest leading the way, Juneau’s casket was carried by ten pallbearers, including Chief Oshkosh and three other Native American chiefs, while tribal members—about seven hundred—marched silently behind in orderly rows.

-He was initially laid to rest in a grave atop a hill behind the Menomonee’s council house.
-When Juneau’s children arrived to take his body back to Milwaukee.
-Indians escorted the remains as far as Shawano and, on their their return, planted an evergreen tree in Juneau’s open grave, saying his spirit would remain with the tribe always.
+He was initially laid to rest in a grave atop a hill behind the Menomonee council house.
+When Juneau’s children arrived to take his body back to Milwaukee, the Menomonees escorted the remains as far as Shawano.
+On returning, they planted an evergreen tree in Juneau’s open grave.
+His spirit, they said, would forever remain with the tribe.

 When Juneau’s body reached Milwaukee, a funeral was held at St. John’s Cathedral, and he was buried in the Old Cemetery.
 Following the purchase of the land that became Calvary Cemetery on the west side, Juneau’s remains were moved again.
 In 1946, the Milwaukee Common Council commissioned a monument, which stands near the cemetery entrance.